 - 1 head of lettuce washed, cut up into quarters

 - 2 tablespoons olive oil

 - 2 cloves garlic minced

 - 1/2 cup chicken broth

 - salt + pepper to taste

-- Head olive oil and minced garlic in pan over medium heat.
-Add your quarters of lettuce, cut side down.
+- Heat olive oil and minced garlic in a large pan over medium high heat.

-- Turn over, add your chicken broth and bring to a slight boil.
+- Flip the lettuce over, add chicken broth and bring to a light boil.

-- Turn down to low, cover and heat for 15 minutes.
+- Reduce heat, cover pan and simmer for 15 minutes.